pantheon-systems/documentation/source/content/guides/multisite/03-config.md

   <Alert title="Note" type="info">

-  The default behavior for this command is to create a Site Network with the subdirectory configuration.
+  The default behavior for this command is to create a WordPress Multisite with the subdirectory configuration.
 To create your network with the subdomain configuration, add the `--subdomains` flag.

   </Alert>